VinaySingla896/DealerPulse/DECISIONS.md

 ### Charts: Recharts, used sparingly

-Most of the dashboard is tables and CSS bars, which I think is right for dense operational data — you want to read exact values, not eyeball a chart.
+Most of the dashboard is tables, which I think is right for dense operational data — you want to read exact values, not eyeball a chart.
 Recharts shows up in the three places where a trend or a comparison genuinely reads better as a
 picture: monthly momentum, conversion-by-branch, and delivered-vs-target.
 It's split